carpentries/workshop-template/README.md

     You can now click "Begin Import".
     When the process is done,
-    you will receive a message close to "Importing complete!
-Your new repository julie32/2015-07-01-miskatonic is ready." and you can go to the new repository by clicking on the name.
+    you will receive a message like
+    "Importing complete!
+Your new repository gvwilson/2016-12-01-miskatonic is ready." and you can go to the new repository by clicking on the name.

 **Note:**